radiocontrolled/build-the-news/readme.md

 # Problem
-- if you're reading a longform article on a website, you can't bookmark within the text, just like putting down a regular newspaper
+- if you're reading a longform article on a website, you can't placehold (or placehold in multiple spots) as you might in a newspaper
-- we shouldn't mandate that longform articles should be app-based
+- we shouldn't mandate that longform articles be app-based
-- as a solution we want an tool to bookmark your position to come back to later
+- as a solution we want an tool to bookmark your position(s) to come back to later

 # Solution
 Bookmark tool for